1,000+ Opportunities

 AI Next Campaign / AI Exploration (AIE) Program is sponsored by Defense Advanced Research Projects Agency (DARPA).
 DARPA's AI Next Campaign and its successor, AI Forward, focus on pioneering next-generation AI algorithms and applications, including those that enhance robustness, reliability, security, and address supply chain logistics in national security missions.
 AI Exploration (AIE) opportunities are a key component, allowing for rapid exploration of new AI concepts.

-DARPA Artificial Intelligence Exploration (AIE) Program Announcement is sponsored by Defense Advanced Research Projects Agency (DARPA).
-This program funds high-risk, high-payoff projects that establish the feasibility of new AI concepts within 18 months.
-It uses streamlined contracting procedures to achieve rapid start dates.
-AIE is a key part of DARPA's strategy to maintain U.
+Artificial Intelligence Exploration (AIE) Program Announcement (DARPA-PA-25-03) is sponsored by Defense Advanced Research Projects Agency (DARPA).
+This program supports high-risk, high-payoff projects to establish the feasibility of new AI concepts within 18 months of award, focusing on trustworthy AI systems for national security missions.
+It utilizes streamlined contracting procedures for rapid initiation of projects.

 AI Research for National Security is sponsored by Defense Advanced Research Projects Agency (DARPA).
 This initiative funds AI research projects to enhance national defense capabilities.
 DARPA's AI Forward initiative explores new directions for artificial intelligence research that will result in trustworthy systems for national security missions, which can include countering information warfare and hybrid threats.
 The AI Next campaign, a multi-year investment of over $2 billion, supports research and development in areas such as improving the robustness and reliability of AI systems and enhancing the security and resiliency of machine learning and AI technologies.